-Stripes can be broad or thin, horizontal or vertical, even or uneven and finally printed or woven.
-The size and directions are easy concepts to follow and you can add diagonal stripes by cutting diagonally on on the bias.
+Stripes can be broad or thin, horizontal or vertical, even or uneven, and finally, printed or woven.
+The size and directions are easy concepts to follow, and you can add diagonal stripes by cutting diagonally on the bias.

 Even or uneven refers to the size and pattern of the stripes and the colorway.
 Then the stripes can be in the dye print or in the weave of the fabric.
 If your stripes are woven, then generally, the stripe is visible on the reverse side of the fabric as well.

-It is important when sewing stripes to choose a pattern that suits.
+It is important when sewing stripes to choose a pattern that suits you.
 A pattern that is too fussy and has too many different pieces makes using stripes difficult.
 Choose a simple pattern with perhaps a yoke design if you want to play around with stripes for the first time.
-A band, pockets or collar can also be used to add interest.
+A band, pockets, or collar can also be used to add interest.